 - (1) 1General provisions concerning modules and courses are set forth in §§ 6 and 8 of the APSO.
-2For any changes to the stipulated module provisions § 12(8) of the APSO shall apply. - (2) The curriculum listing the required and elective modules is included in Appendix 1. - (3) The language of instruction in the Master's Degree Program Agricultural Biosciences is English.
+2For any changes to the stipulated module provisions § 12 (8) of the APSO shall apply. - (2) The curriculum listing the required and elective modules is included in Appendix 1. - (3) 1The language of instruction in the Master's Program in Nutrition and Biomedicine is English.
 2Students who have not verified their knowledge of German in the application process will be conditionally admitted with the stipulation that they complete at least one module by the end of the second semester of enrollment in the degree program, in which they acquire integrative knowledge of German.
 The offer will be announced by the Examination Board accordingly.
-Completed optional extracurricular courses e.g. German courses offered by the language center, will also be recognized.
+Optional completed extracurricular courses e.g. German courses offered by the language center, will also be recognized.